Slip and Fall Injuries From Dangerous Conditions

 Trip Hazards From Floor Mats And Runners

-The National Safety Council has released a report outlining the proper use of floor mats to prevent trip and falls.
+The National Safety Council has released a report outlining the proper use of floor mats to prevent trips and falls.
 In particular, with regard to commercial businesses, the rubber entry mat should:

-- should go up to or abut the doorway
+- go up to or about the doorway

 - be a contrasting color (dark mat on light colored floors)